rndev2017/ImageCompression/README.md

 ## Why is image compression so important?
 Firstly, what is image compression?
 Image compression is an application of data compression that is used to minimize redundancy in an image, thereby reducing the amount of data/information it hold, thus minimizing the file sizes.
 An effecient image compression algorithm is certainly behenficial for an era where sharing and accessing images and other media files are commonplace [1.8 billion photos are added to social media platforms **daily**.](https://www.businessinsider.com/were-now-posting-a-staggering-18-billion-photos-to-social-media-every-day-2014-5) For our MATH 214 Final Project, we wanted to delve into understanding the basics of image compression with a simple algorithm known as singular value decomposition or SVD which has its foundations in linear algebra that we have learned throughout this semester.

-## What is Singular Value Decomposition (SVD)?
-Before discussing singular value decomposition, we should understand some of the foundational linear algebra and theory that goes into this.
-For this we need to understand matrices, linear transformations or maps, eigenvalues and corresponding eigenvectors.

-### Matrices

-### Matrices as Linear Transformations

-### Eigenvalues and Eigenvectors

-## How does singular value decomposition apply to image compression?

 ## How do I use this software?
 This project is built entirely with the Python programming langugage and uses a number of scientific libraries that should be installed before using otherwise the code won't work on your machine.
 I won't go over how to install Python here, but here is a [resource](https://realpython.com/installing-python/) that might help!
 This program is designed to run completely through the command line so you don't have to deal with any code.